Exploring User roles

 By default, Expenseplus is set up using the following user roles.
 A simple definition is given for each:

-Finance Team (AKA Super User) - Is the 'All-Access pass' for ExpensePlus.
+Finance Team (AKA Super User) - A Finance Team user has the 'All-Access pass' for ExpensePlus.
 The Finance Team user role can do anything and everything in ExpensePlus.
-This role should not be given to a user simply because they are in what you may describe as your 'finance team' within your organisation, indeed we'd recommend you restrict the number of users who have Finance Team access to between 1-3 users.
-The role permissions of this role cannot be customised.
+This role should not be given to a user simply because they are in what you may describe as your 'finance team' within your organisation.
+Indeed we recommend you restrict the number of users who have Finance Team access to between 2 to 3 users.
+You can't customise the role permissions of this user role.

 Trustee - This role is designed to help trustees view and scrutinise a basic selection of financial reports without being able to change data in the system.

 NOTE: Always check that you are happy with the combination of permissions and visibility that a User's specific 'user settings' and 'role' settings bestow on them.
-If in doubt, you are best to grant fewer permissions and increase these later.
-Also do keep in mind that the more permissions you give to a user, the more options they will see, adding potentially unnecessary complication for them.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.